 Locks, locks and more locks!

 Our route over the course of the week included 30 plus locks including 14 on one day alone.
-I’ll be writing more about locks because they’re part of the fun and deserve their own post!
+I’ll be writing more about locks because they’re part of the fun on boating vacations in France and deserve their own post!

 At first, I was a little nervous because they seemed intimidating but there’s nothing to be nervous about.
 None of us had any lock experience before so it was quite an experience maneuvering through the first couple of times although we got the hang of it pretty quickly.
 In theory, it’s one thing to know what you’re supposed to do (go in straight, efficiently attach lines, hold the boat steady, etc.) and another thing entirely to put it into practice.

 A few times, we went from being calm, cool and collected to frantically trying to attach lines to laughing all in the span of minutes.
 Tom was the captain, I was at the bow and my father-in-law handled the lines at the stern.
 After a day or so, we were pros (mostly) and even helped other cruisers with their locks when entering into the chamber with another boat. 🙂

 The speed limit on the canal is 8 km/hour so you definitely have time to yourself and won’t feel like you’re missing any scenery along the way.
 If you have a long day of cruising, don’t forget you can always switch captains — you don’t have to designate just one person to drive.
 You also have the option to drive from outside on the top of the boat.
 Most of Nicols’ boats have two controls so you can work on your tan at the same time.